Ag Apolloni: Writing career

+Essays and public writing

+In addition to his literary and academic work, Apolloni has written essays on cultural, educational, and social issues, including "We Kill in the Name of God" and "Letter to an Absent Friend", addressing themes of religious radicalism and interethnic relations in the Balkans.

 Literary works

 Novels

-Apolloni’s first novel, The Howl of the Wolf (2013), explores a wide range of themes, including the relationship between the living and the dead.
-The novel blends elements of despair and fury with moments of humor, and incorporates references to music, painting, film, and theatre.
-The narrative unfolds across multiple countries, including Kosovo, Macedonia, Albania, Montenegro, Italy and Austria, where the novel was completed.
-It has been translated into Macedonian, Czech and Montenegrin.
+Apolloni’s first novel, The Howl of the Wolf (2013), explores themes including the relationship between the living and the dead.
+It incorporates references to music, painting, film, and theatre, and is set across several countries, including Kosovo, North Macedonia, Albania, Montenegro, Italy, and Austria.
+The novel was well received.

-His second novel, Zazen (2014), is based on the real-life experience of a young Kosovar—reportedly a friend of the author—who returns home after completing a philosophy degree abroad and faces a series of personal and societal rejections.
-The protagonist, Zen Zabel, is portrayed as a figure caught between idealism and social alienation.
-The novel addresses social, philosophical, political, national, and religious issues, and was written in Skopje.
+His second novel, Zazen (2014), follows a young Kosovar returning home after studying philosophy abroad and confronting social alienation.
+The novel addresses social, philosophical, political, national, and religious themes.